Thursday, November 14, 2024

 The other two soldiers afflicted with traumatic memories provide the best moments in the film, which is way too long for its own good (126 minutes).
 The first is a Southerner, played by Darin, who feels guilty about abandoning his fellow soldiers when his plane crashed.

-Darin has a tour de force scene where he recalls the crash while under sodium pentothol.
-The scene finds Darin crying, screaming and wailing — Tony Curtis found Darin’s performance to be overdone and awful, but then again Curtis wasn’t the kind of post-Brando/post-Dean actor that Darin succeeded in becoming.
+Darin has a tour de force scene where he recalls the crash while under sodium pentothal.
+The scene finds Darin crying, screaming, and wailing — Tony Curtis found Darin’s performance to be overdone and awful, but then again Curtis wasn’t the kind of post-Brando/post-Dean actor that Darin succeeded in becoming.
 Bobby’s performance might seem super-charged, but that’s because he’s an impassioned performer playing against Peck at his stolid worst.

 The third traumatized soldier is played by a young Robert Duvall.
 His character is catatonic because he survived the German invasion and occupation of a town by staying hidden in a cellar, thus never being taken hostage.
 Duvall’s performance is much quieter than Darin’s, but he too was clearly working with the post-Brando model of acting and his scenes are very wrenching, despite appearing in a film that jumps back and forth between the sublime and the ridiculous.